google/oauth2l/README.md

     `oauth2l` uses the file to start an OAuth session.
 The file can be either a service account key or an OAuth client ID.

+*   When running with command option `--type jwt --audience xxx` and a service account key, a JWT token signed by the service account key will be generated.

-*   When running with command option `--type sso --email xxx`, it invokes an external `sso` command to retrieve Single Sign-on (SSO) access token.
+*   When running with command option `--type sso --email xxx`, `oauth2l` invokes an external `sso` command to retrieve Single Sign-on (SSO) access token.

-*   When running with command option `--cache xxx`, the retrieved token will be cached locally.
-Defaults to "~/.oauth2l" if not configured.
-Disables caching if set to empty ("").
+*   By default, retrieved tokens will be cached and stored in "~/.oauth2l".
+    The cache location can be overridden via `--cache xxx`.
+To disable caching, set cache location to empty ("").

 ## Quickstart